 By Travis Fawcett | Featured in Healthcare Business Today

-The next two years will be a watershed moment for healthcare technology.
-Over the past two decades, innovation in software technology has boomed while healthcare technology has remained mostly stagnant.
+The next two years will be a watershed moment for health software.
+Over the past two decades, innovation in health software technology has boomed while healthcare technology has remained mostly stagnant.
 This was despite the shot in the arm Congress gave the industry in 2008 with the passage of the HITECH Act and various additional legislation and regulations.
 Although government intervention can lead to more friction, optimism remains strong that recently implemented regulations from the Office of the National Coordination for Health Information Technology, or the ONC, promise to unblock billions of dollars in dataflow.
-These regulations, including exciting newly adopted standards of data exchange, allow for easier flow of patient information between providers and promise to be the biggest boom in healthcare technology in the past decade.
+These regulations, including exciting newly adopted standards of data exchange, allow for an easier flow of patient information between providers and promise to be the biggest boom in healthcare technology in the past decade.

 Healthcare fell behind for a few reasons.
 First, physicians and hospital workflows relied heavily on paper documents.
-“Doctors have had paper records for almost 100 years, and they got really good at it” says Andy Boyd, a professor of health information sciences at the University of Illinois at Chicago.
-Changing this 100 year old practice of pen to paper was seen as an unnecessary burden for most.
+“Doctors have had paper records for almost 100 years, and they got really good at it,” says Andy Boyd, a professor of health information sciences at the University of Illinois at Chicago.
+Changing this 100-year-old practice of pen to paper was seen as an unnecessary burden for most.
 Second, many doctors found the use of software in their practice to be centered around billing, not on the patient.
 Third, the enormous setup cost to implement a digital Electronic Health Record (EHR) solution in healthcare at the time.
 Frustrated and exploited doctors didn’t have the appetite to drop roughly $30,000 per physician.

 In an effort to accelerate the adoption of the HITECH Act, the United States Department of Health and Human Services (HHS) was authorized to provide $25 billion to healthcare providers, much of it as a financial incentive to increase EHR adoption and healthcare record digitization.
 To receive these funds, providers had to show they were ‘meaningful users’ of EHR systems.
 The Meaningful Use Program contained three stages that needed to be satisfied by eligible professionals and hospitals by 2016 in order to continue receiving Medicare and Medicaid full reimbursements.
 In the first stage, healthcare providers were required to show they had implemented an EHR to capture and share data.
 The second required patients to have access to their own medical records through an online portal.
 Any access to patient data through an online portal was seen as a potential gold rush for innovative healthcare technology startups.
 Leveraging this patient gold, companies could support and satisfy Stage Three of Meaningful Use: Improved Patient Outcomes.
-Achieving Stage Three would essentially allow Health IT vendors access to comprehensive patient data, unlocking limitless potential to help improve a patient’s health, not to mention overall efficiency gains through digitalization.
+Achieving Stage Three would essentially allow Health IT vendors access to comprehensive patient data, unlocking the limitless potential to help improve a patient’s health, not to mention overall efficiency gains through digitalization.

-In an open letter to customers, Epic, a well known Electronic Health Record company, opposed the ONC’s regulations that would make data sharing more readily available.
+In an open letter to customers, Epic, a well-known Electronic Health Record company, opposed the ONC’s regulations that would make data sharing more readily available.
 Another failed attempt at satisfying patient data portability requirements resulted in a $155 million dollar settlement with the DOJ and eClinicalWorks in 2017.
 Finally, according to an article published this year in the Journal of the American Medical Informatics Association, “Information blocking remains prevalent.”

 Dr. Eric Topol, founder and director of Scripps Research Translational Institute, mentioned “I can’t even get my data.
-So this is a really pathetic situation, because it’s basically the business of medicine.
+So this is a really pathetic situation because it’s basically the business of medicine.
 And the last person that the business of medicine really cares for is the patient.”
-Although claims like Dr. Topol’s were disputed by the EHR Association Executive Committee, the struggle to obtain meaningful patient data persists in many of the most notable EHR companies leading to a burgeoning of pissed off and frustrated healthcare technologists.
+Although claims like Dr. Topol’s were disputed by the EHR Association Executive Committee, the struggle to obtain meaningful patient data persists in many of the most notable EHR companies leading to a burgeoning of pissed-off and frustrated healthcare technologists.

-One healthcare innovation that has already benefited from an open API technology is eConsults. eConsults virtually connect primary care providers with specialists to get guidance on treatment pathways then can often be carried out immediately – a huge benefit to those who may not have immediate access to specialty care.
-The ability for the specialist to access the needed patient chart in near real time and provide rapid assessment and care plan advice has avoided nearly 73% of unnecessary specialist visits according to ConcertoHealth.
+One healthcare innovation that has already benefited from an open API technology is eConsults. eConsults virtually connect primary care providers with specialists to get guidance on treatment pathways that can often be carried out immediately – a huge benefit to those who may not have immediate access to specialty care.
+The ability for the specialist to access the needed patient chart in near real-time and provide rapid assessment and care plan advice has avoided nearly 73% of unnecessary specialist visits according to ConcertoHealth.

 About the Author

-Travis is the Vice President, Software Engineering of AristaMD, the leading eConsult platform that provides a telehealth solution to primary care providers with the ability to conduct electronic consults, also known as eConsults, to collaborate with a board-certified panel of on-call specialists.
+Travis Fawcett is the Vice President, Software Engineering of AristaMD, the leading eConsult platform that provides a healthcare technology solution to primary care providers with the ability to conduct electronic consults, also known as eConsults, to collaborate with a board-certified panel of on-call specialists.
 Travis brings over 18 years of experience managing and architecting software engineering projects.
 Travis has built scalable software in multiple industries including telecommunications, marketing, biotechnology, life sciences, and healthcare.
 He has extensive experience in the software development lifecycle, IT infrastructure management, risk management of software deployments, cloud architecture, HL7, and developing high-performing software engineering teams.

 Travis is an active participant in the local technology community as a contributor, thought leader and has been a featured presenter in many areas of software development.